Hospital Play #4 – Implementing Parallel Processing to Increase OR Efficiency

 With fewer than 20 percent of hospitals hitting their cost targets [i], OR productivity and efficiency remains a high priority to stay competitive in today’s market.
 Yet, current cost-saving efforts focus primarily on optimizing linear processes rather than seeking to increase productivity by completing tasks in parallel.
 For example, certain tasks can be completed outside of the OR to reduce procedure time, and activity around the procedure can be orchestrated better.

-Parallel processing efforts require a paradigm shift and require diligent effort by all members of the surgical team, as well as a more granular understanding of the intra-operative activities.
-Effort that is iterative and must be supported by new tools, and enabled with new data and analytics.
+Parallel processing efforts require a paradigm shift, diligent effort by all members of the surgical team and a more granular understanding of intra-operative activities.
+Effort in this process must be supported by new tools and enabled with data and analytics.

-Our experience enabling procedural optimization and teamwork suggests that successful parallel processing efforts share three success factors which ExplORer enables.
+Our experience enabling procedural optimization and teamwork suggests that successful parallel processing efforts share three success factors.

-Figure 1) Scrub referencing their role-specific workflow intraoperatively, via a tablet in sterile sleeve
+Figure 1) Scrub referencing her role-specific workflow intraoperatively, via a tablet in sterile sleeve.

-Figure 2) As a procedure is performed, ExplORer tracks the stages and steps of the case and provides historical, real-time performance data and predictive analytics to attending surgeons, residents, and OR administrators to enhance the quality of care and efficiency.
+Figure 2) As a procedure is performed, ExplORer tracks the stages and steps of the case and provides historical and real-time performance data and predictive analytics to attending surgeons, residents and OR administrators to enhance the quality of care and efficiency.